Prepare for the Google Associate Android Developer Certification

 Building Flexible Android Apps with the Fragments API with Java with David Gassner

-Create layouts for different screen sizes with the Android Fragments API.
-Learn to add and remove fragments with Java and XML and use fragments to dynamically choose layouts at runtime, store shared preferences, and more.
+Create layouts for various screen sizes with the Android Fragments API.
+Learn to add and remove fragments with Java and XML and use fragments to dynamically choose layouts.

 2h 26m • COURSE